About Browne Falls, Cleve Garth Falls, Helena Falls, and the Doubtful Sound Waterfalls

 Overall, this tour took us on the order of 8-9 hours in total away from our accommodation at Te Anau.

-Browne Falls (and the Doubtful Sound) is administered under the jurisdiction of the Department of Conservation.
+Browne Falls (and the Doubtful Sound) resides in Fiordland National Park near Te Anau in the Fiordland region of South Island, New Zealand.
+It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 Related Top 10 Lists